 Complete, he introduced me to IDA Pro -

-a very powerful disassembler hacking tool… This tool is beyond mortal
+a very powerful disassembler tool… This tool is beyond mortal comprehension to

-comprehension to say the least and allows a regular ole human to accomplish
+say the least and allows a regular ole human to accomplish great feats in

-with all the Falcom goodies being released for the PC after all.
+the Falcom goodies being released for the PC after all!

 Thus, chance meetings, world changing events, gaining the motivation and now